openstack-archive/fuel-docs/devdocs/develop/ostf_contributors_guide.rst

 =======================================

 Health Check or OSTF?
-Main goal of OSTF
-Main rules of code contributions
-How to setup my environment?
-How should my modules look like?
-How to execute my tests?
-Now I'm done, what's next?
-General OSTF architecture
-OSTF packages architecture
-OSTF Adapter architecture
-Appendix 1

-Health Check or OSTF?
 ^^^^^^^^^^^^^^^^^^^^^
-Fuel UI has tab which is called Health Check.
+Fuel UI has a tab which is called Health Check.
 In development team though, there is an established acronym OSTF, which stands for OpenStack Testing Framework.
 This is all about the same.
-For simplicity, this document will use widely accepted term OSTF.
+For simplicity, this document will use the widely accepted term OSTF.

 Main goal of OSTF